ytorg/Yotter/README.md

 6. Done!
 You are on latest version.
 > **See [CHANGELOG](CHANGELOG.md) for a list of changes.**

+### Configure the server
+You will find in the root folder of the project a file named `yotter-config.json`.
+This is the global config file for the Yotter server.

+Currently available config is:
+* **nitterInstance**: Nitter instance that will be used when fetching Twitter content.
+* **maxInstanceUsers**: Max users on the instance.
+When set to `0` it closes registrations.

 ### ⛽ Powered by:
 * [Nitter](https://nitter.net/)